Tigers vs. Padres Player Props Betting Odds

-Bookmakers have listed player props for Juan Soto and others when the San Diego Padres visit the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.
+The San Diego Padres visit the Detroit Tigers at Comerica Park on Sunday at 12:05 PM ET.
+Those looking to place a player prop bet can find odds on Juan Soto, Spencer Torkelson and others in this matchup.

 Bet on this matchup or its props with BetMGM!